YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2014-05-10-Servo-Motor-Driver-Project.md

 ### Phase Current Sensing

 The job of the current sensing circuit is to accurately measure the amount of current flowing in each phase.
 The measurement is then provided MCU, which executes a close-loop control algorithm that controls the current flow in phases (the current loop).
+I used LTSR-25NP current transducer to sense the phase currents.
+LTSR-25NP is a hall-effect current censor, and its output is completely isolated from the current that it measures.
+It helps isolate high- and low-power parts of the driver board.

 ### Power Supply System

 In my driver, the motor is powered from V+ (user-defined, max 100V DC).
 However, the rest of the system: MOSFET gate drivers, current sensors, etc, are powered from a separate power source, fixed at 24V DC.
-A system of voltage regulators, then, converts this 24V voltage into a number of different voltages for different uses.
+This 24V voltage is converted by switch-mode voltage regulators into 2 different voltages:

+  * 15V: power supply to MOSTEF gate drivers
+  * 5V: for high-power circuits that needs 5V supply (e.g. opto-isolator, high-power side).

+In addition, there is another 5V linear regulator, which supplies power for low-power circuits that needs 5V: opto-isolator low-power side, current transducers, etc.

+An additional 5V voltage, VREF, is provided by REF195 (by Analog Devices). this is the precision voltage reference for an the onboard ADC (which was never tested, sadly)

 The power supply curcuit is shown in Fig.6.

 <figure>
     <a href="/images/2014-05-10-Servo-Motor-Driver-Project/power-supply.png"><img src="/images/2014-05-10-Servo-Motor-Driver-Project/power-supply.png"></a>